Tom Stock (swimmer): Early life

-University of Indiana
+Indiana University

-Stock swam for the University of Indiana where he was coached by James "Doc" Counsilman, and later graduated with a BS.
+Stock swam for the Indiana University where he was coached by James "Doc" Counsilman, and later graduated with a BS.
 While swimming backstroke for Indiana from 1962-1964, he was awarded All-American honors a total of six times.
 He captured seven Amateur Athletic Union titles between 1960 and 1962 in backstroke and medley relay events, and at the 1962 AAU indoor championship, won the medley relay and backstroke events.
 As only a Freshman at Indiana, Stock became the first person to swim the 200-yard backstroke in under two minutes.

 Despite being a world champion, Stock had poor luck during the trials' qualification and selection process for the U.S. Olympic team during the early 1960's.
 At the 1960 U.S. Olympic trials, which he swam on August 4, 1960 at the Brenan Pools in Detroit, he finished third in the 100-meter backstroke, and was not selected for the U.S. Olympic team to compete at the Rome Olympic Games, as only two swimmers were chosen, despite three being chosen in previous years.
 Having not fully recovered from a case of pneumonia the previous winter, he was unable to qualify for the 1964 Olympic Trial finals held in early September, 1964 in Astoria, New York after competing in the preliminary heats in the 100 and 200-meter backstroke events, and missed his chance to be selected for the 1964 Tokyo Olympic team.